fungenomics/CoRAL/README.md

 image=${PWD}/"CoRAL.sif"
 ```

-Second the script runs the snakemake pipeline using the apptainer image
+Second, the script runs the snakemake pipeline using the apptainer image

 ```bash
 # run benchmarking workflow